rrrrrrockpang/defects4j/framework/bug-mining/work_dir/README.md

 # https://github.com/apache/commons-validator.git
 ```

-* Navigator to the `run.sh` in `framework/bug-mining` folder
+3. Navigator to the `run.sh` in `framework/bug-mining` folder

-* Select the list of reproducible bug candidates from the lists.
-The lists are randomly generated
+4. Update the `<bid>` based on the list below.
+The lists are randomly generated from candidate reproducible bugs after running `get_metadata`.

 ```
 # commons-configuration